-Szilárd LibraryOpen Access Information
+Szilárd LibraryOpen Access Information & BMC scheme

 On this page users will find information concerning the open access requirements of different funding organisations.
 The page will enhanced and updated over time.

-Open access - quick information
+Open access - short information

 You can find some first upfront information concerning the open access requirements of different funding organisations on ROARMAP.
 Please note that this is for intial guidance only.
 Do check the funders' open access requirements on their respective webpages, please.